Accredited member of the British Association for Counselling

 Family couples work: parent/child, siblings, life partners, etc

-This list is not exhaustive so if you have a particular concern that's not here, please contact me to find out how I can help you
+If you have a particular concern that's not listed here, please contact me to find out how I can help you

 If you are training to be a counsellor, please ask about student discounts